ckormanyos/real-time-cpp/examples/chapter10_09/readme.md

 The startup code begins by performing some standard initializations of stacks, RAM, static constructors, etc.
-The program subsequently jumps to `main()`, initializes the MCAL, starts the multitasking scheduler in the usual way, and never returns.
+The program subsequently jumps to `main()`.
+The `main()` is not explicitly shown above, but once the program arrives there, it initializes the MCAL, starts the multitasking scheduler in the usual way, and never returns.

 This bare-metal RpiZero startup philosophy will also work for other kinds of programs.
 There are, however quite a few details regarding cache initialization and activating other chip features.
 These are partially described in the book's Sect.
 10.9 and the references therein.
-The bare-metal programming itself (in a combination of C++ and assembly) can be seen in its definitive form in the source code of the low-level initialization files in the [chip startup](./target/micros/bcm2835_raspi_b/startup)
+The bare-metal programming itself (written in a combination of C++ and assembly) can be seen in its definitive form in the source code of the low-level initialization files in the [chip startup](./target/micros/bcm2835_raspi_b/startup)